EndlessATC/Airports/final/AS/WMKK/WMKK_readme.md

 * In periods of high traffic, it may be prudent to meter aircraft before streaming them into the sequencing legs at the entry points.
 This is to avoid the PMS from "overflowing", which increases the risks of loss of separation and makes it difficult to sequence traffic effectively.
   * Metering can be achieved by speed reduction, flying extra track miles, or holding.
 * Take care to avoid instances of loss of separation between aircraft on the inner and outer leg.
 By design, the inner leg is designed to be higher than the outer leg.
-Be careful in descending aircraft on eithersequencing legs to the same merge point.
+Be careful in descending aircraft on either sequencing legs to the same merge point.
 Consider dissociating direct to and descent clearances whenever appropriate.
 * Further reading: https://www.eurocontrol.int/concept/point-merge

 Each STAR leads to a point merge system.
 WMKK has four point merge systems: